Telenav/cactus/README.md

      root to point to commits on your branch until your work is finished.
-So you need a way to branch across the submodule root _and multiple child repositories_ in one shot - and that tool should detect which child repositories do and don't need branching (see discussion of _project families_ in the Maven section for how we do that.
+So you need a way to branch across the submodule root _and multiple child repositories_ in one shot - and that tool should detect which child repositories do and don't need branching (see discussion of _project families_ in the Maven section for how we do that).
   5. Similarly, when you merge, say, a feature or release branch back to the development branch, you want to merge _everything affected_, not have to remember all the child checkouts that need merging.
+  6. Cloning and rehydrating a submodule root and its children may leave them in _detached head_ state, not on any branch at all.
+This is the right thing when you want to reproduce a build or multi-repository state precisely, but not the right thing at all when you are about to do some coding.
+The development prep script solves this case as well.

 So, these, along with some additional issues, are the problems Cactus development tools sets out to solve - to make it easy to work against a tree of git submodules as if it were just a single git repository, and make it difficult-to-impossible to break someone else's work when doing so.

-In doing so, an important goal is that the results be _portable_ to different projects, different project layouts on disk and so forth - if you have a git submodule that can only be built when cloned into the exact right directory of some other checkout, then you might as well have put it all in one git repository to begin with - it defeats the purpose.
+In building these tools, an important goal is that the results be _portable_ to different projects, different project layouts on disk and so forth - if you have a git submodule that can only be built when cloned into the exact right directory of some other checkout, then you might as well have put it all in one git repository to begin with - it defeats the purpose.